 Obi-wan Keonbi and his apprentice Anakin Skywalker conduct a rescue of Chancellor Palpatine from in orbit around Coruscant after he is kidnapped by Count Dooku and the droid army led by General Grievous.
 Back home, Padme announces to Anakin that she is pregnant – however they dare not let their secret marriage be known by anyone else.
 Anakin then has a premonition of Padme’s death during childbirth.
 At the same time, Chancellor Palpatine insists that Anakin be made his personal representative on the Jedi Council.
 The Council grudgingly accept this request, although remain suspicious of Palpatine’s motives.
 Palpatine also tells Anakin that the Dark Side of the Force is not as bad as the Jedi make out and hints that it contains powers that can save Padme from her fate.
 He also plays on Anakin’s hotheadedness, twisting things around to suggest that the Jedi are conspiring against the Republic.
 He then reveals to Anakin that he is Darth Sidious, the Dark Lord of the Sith.
 When Anakin takes this news to the Jedi Council, they go to arrest Palpatine.
 Anakin is forced to make a choice and decides to side with Palpatine for the sake of Padme.
 With Anakin’s surrender to the Dark Side, Palpatine gives him the new name Darth Vader.
 Together they set out to eliminate the Jedi Knights and to transform the Republic into an empire with Palpatine as its Emperor.

-For anybody who lives in Outer Mongolia or somewhere away from the spotlight of mass publicity, Revenge of the Sith was the third and last of the Star Wars prequels and what looks like the very last of the (live-action) Star Wars films.
-(Although, one should remember that George Lucas, when he announced his ambitious plans for a saga back in 1980, had always said he would make nine films.
-Although, as to the final trilogy, which would consist of Episodes VII, VIII and IX, George Lucas has so far remained close-lipped).
+For anybody who lives in Outer Mongolia or somewhere away from the spotlight of mass publicity, Revenge of the Sith was the third and last of the Star Wars prequels and what looked to be the very last of the (live-action) Star Wars films.
 Star Wars (1977), when it first appeared, was a phenomenon that swept the world to become the highest grossing box-office film of all time, produced countless imitators and inspired a special effects and screen science-fiction boom that continues to this day.
 At the point of his greatest success, George Lucas abruptly decided to retire and stepped back to a producing role.
 He heralded in Star Wars Episode V: The Empire Strikes Back (1980) and Star Wars Episode VI: Return of the Jedi (1983) under other directors and writers.
 Both were massively successful and Empire was greeted as even better than Star Wars by some fans.
 However, Return of the Jedi was also the point where the failings of the Star Wars series were starting to become apparent – in the slightness of story, a frequent indifference to the characters and an over-reliance on the special effects provided by Lucas’s Industrial Light and Magic facility.